zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/logging/logging.md

 ---
 Name: Logging
-LastMod: 2023-02-28
+LastMod: 2025-06-16
 ---

 # Logging

 ## Description

-The Dapper Plus `Logging` feature let you log all messages of type "Information".
+The Dapper Plus `Logging` feature lets you log all messages of type "Information".

 ## Key Features